5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 Growing churches tend to have more people in small groups than declining churches.

-One of the best ways to create a disciple-making culture in your church is by increasing your small group participation.
+One of the best ways to create a disciple-making culture in your church is by increasing the number of people going to your small church groups.

 Check out these posts to get more info: